dandgerson/resume/README.md

 I want growing up as much faster as its can and if you can load me cool js frontend stuff ***- I'm ready for job!***

-If being more precisely, I ideally dream to building cool and complicated Vue.js web interfaces, pumping up my brain with programming hard skills, learn more other cool hard frontend stuff, get awesome middle / senior mentor, and deep dive in cool project surrounded with my like-minded people.
+If being more precisely, I ideally dream to building cool and complicated web apps, pumping up my brain with programming hard skills, learn more other cool hard frontend stuff, get awesome middle / senior mentor, and deep dive in cool project surrounded with my like-minded people.

 *[**more about me**](./story.md)*

-**one page PDF resume (en | rus | ukr)** (in development)
+**one page PDF resume (en | rus | ukr)** (in progress)

 *( if you thinking that you don't hire juniors, just [**read**](https://dev.to/isaacandsuch/if-you-dont-hire-juniors-you-dont-deserve-seniors-48kb?utm_source=Newsletter+Subscribers&utm_campaign=63b22361fd-EMAIL_CAMPAIGN_2018_09_24_18&utm_medium=email&utm_term=0_d8f11d5d1e-63b22361fd-154379453) )*